project-repo/cagebreak/README.md

 ## Installation

-If you are using archlinux, just use the [PKGBUILD](https://aur.archlinux.org/cagebreak.git) from the aur.
+If you are using archlinux, just clone the [PKGBUILD](https://aur.archlinux.org/cagebreak.git) from the aur.

 See [cagebreak-pkgbuild](https://github.com/project-repo/cagebreak-pkgbuild) for details.